Spindel/modio-gitlab-ci-templates/README.md

-# Ci
+# CI

-Gitlab CI templates
+Gitlab CI templates for other projects